8 Creative and Innovative Summer Fundraising Ideas

 - Back-to-school needs like clothing, shoes, supplies, or college dorm essentials

-With hundreds of brands to shop from, RaiseRight has something for everyone.
-Best of all, you can keep the earnings flowing—even without planning any summer fundraising events.
+With hundreds of brands available, RaiseRight has something for everyone.
+You can keep the earnings flowing—even without planning any summer fundraising events.
+To learn more about starting a free RaiseRight program, download our guide:

 4. Festival